Doctors Push Back As Congress Takes Aim At Surprise Medical Bills

 In New York, the mediators were told to base their decisions on the 80th percentile of the prices set by the hospital or physician.
 Research has suggested that the model is broadly making health care more expensive for state residents because of higher payments to doctors, according to findings from the USC-Brookings Schaeffer Initiative for Health Policy.

-Still, on Capitol Hill, doctors complained that many procedures would fail to cost enough to qualify for arbitration as proposed in the Energy and Commerce bill, bolstered by data ER doctors presented to lawmakers showing that prices largely fall below $1,250.
+Still, on Capitol Hill, doctors complained that many procedures would fail to cost enough to qualify for arbitration as proposed in the House bill, bolstered by data ER doctors presented to lawmakers showing that prices largely fall below $1,250.

 "It's largely out of reach," says Laura Wooster, a lobbyist with the American College of Emergency Physicians, whose political action committee contributed $708,000 to lawmakers in 2019.
-"The problem with a threshold is, you just have one threshold.
+"The problem with a threshold is you just have one threshold.
 It's going to impact different specialties so differently."

 By December, House Energy and Commerce Committee leaders and Sen. Lamar Alexander, a Republican who chairs the Senate HELP Committee, agreed to lower the arbitration threshold to $750 as part of a bipartisan agreement on a bill.
-Notably, several hospital lobbying organizations, such as the American Hospital Association and the Greater New York Hospital Association — the latter a strong financial backer of Senate Minority Leader Chuck Schumer — refused to back the deal.
+Notably, several hospital lobbying organizations — such as the American Hospital Association and the Greater New York Hospital Association, the latter a strong financial backer of Senate Minority Leader Chuck Schumer — refused to back the deal.

 Pak-Teng and other physicians also say that arbitration threshold is still too high.
 The House Education and Labor Committee has unveiled surprise billing legislation with a similar framework.